-Todd Charteris Rabobank New Zealand Limited Chief Executive Officer
+Todd Charteris Chief Executive Officer Rabobank New Zealand

-About Rabobank New Zealand Limited
+About the Banking Group in New Zealand

-The Bank is New Zealand's only specialist food and agribusiness bank and is headquartered in Hamilton, New Zealand.
-The Bank has been providing financial products and services to the New Zealand food and agribusiness sector since the 1990s.
+The Core Banking Group is New Zealand's only specialist food and agribusiness bank and is headquartered in Hamilton, New Zealand and has been providing financial products and services to the New Zealand food and agribusiness sector since the 1990s.

 Originally founded back in the 1890s in the Netherlands, Rabobank was established as a small cooperative bank set up by farmers to serve local rural communities.
 Rabobank has now expanded to over 36 countries and has become one of the world's leading food and agribusiness banks.
-Within this international network, the Bank along with Rabobank Australia represents over 20% of Rabobank's international loan portfolio.
+Within this international network, the Core Banking Group along with Rabobank Australia represents over 20% of Rabobank's international loan portfolio.
+Today, as part of the Core Banking Group, the Bank is one of

-Today, the Bank is one of New Zealand's largest rural lenders, being a significant provider of financial products and services to the food and agribusiness sector in New Zealand.
-The Bank is wholly owned by Rabobank International Holding B.V. and its ultimate parent entity is Rabobank in the Netherlands.
+New Zealand's largest rural lenders, being a significant provider of financial products and services to the food and agribusiness sector in New Zealand.

-The Bank delivers on two core banking services to support the New Zealand food and agricultural sectors:
+The Core Banking Group delivers on three core banking services to support the New Zealand food and agricultural sectors:

-- Rural financial services and business banking 1. - 2.
-Retail deposits
+- 1. Rural financial services and business banking.

+- 2. Retail deposits.

+- 3. Corporate financial services.